1awesomeJ/popcorn_malloc/README.md

 The heap is an area of memory where something is stored.
 Malloc is part of stdlib.h and to be to use it, you will need to use #include <stdlib.h>

-This challenge is put together by a group of 8 students of ALX called the "Tech Titan" and led and supervived by our ever ready to teach mentor Julien Biebier.
+This challenge is put together by a group of 7 students of ALX_Africa called the "Tech Titans" led and supervived by our ever ready to teach mentor Julien Barbier.

  Group members are:
  Omojola Joshua @joshua_omojola - cohort 9

  Dave @davemcsavvy - cohort 9

  Alice @aliceMamsana - cohort 9

  Daniel @dannyntare - cohort 9

  Ibinabo Adiela @D_techNurse1 cohort 10

  Toluwani @toluwani_ff cohort 9

  Brenda Okonofua @bren_1 - cohort 9